mialkin/docs/frontend/node-js.md

 #### `private`

-If you set [↑ `private`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#private) property to `true` npm will refuse to publish package to registry.
+The [↑ `private`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#private) property set to `true` disallows npm to publish package to registry.

 This is a way to prevent accidental publication of private repositories.

+#### `scripts`

+The [↑ `scripts`](https://docs.npmjs.com/cli/v10/using-npm/scripts) property is a dictionary containing script commands that are run at various times in the lifecycle of your package.
+The key is the lifecycle event, and the value is the command to run at that point.

+#### `dependencies`

+The [↑ `dependencies`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#dependencies ) property is a simple object that maps a package name to a version range.

+#### `devDependencies`

+The [↑ `devDependencies`](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#devdependencies) property specifies those packages in the `package.json` file that you need only for project development purposes.